Gariscat/HouseX/README.md

 to create and activate the environment.

-Then, run

-`pip install -r requirements.txt`

-to install the required packages.

 For PyTorch and Torchvision, you can install the version that matches your system following [the official installation guide](https://pytorch.org/get-started/locally/).
 We used a previous version for convenience:

 `pip install torch==1.8.1+cu111 torchvision==0.9.1+cu111 torchaudio==0.8.1 -f https://download.pytorch.org/whl/torch_stable.html`

+Then, run

+`pip install -r requirements.txt`

+to install other required packages.

 You may also need to install `ffmpeg` using the following command: